dwave-examples/flow-shop-scheduling/README.md

 Access the user interface with your browser at http://127.0.0.1:8050/.

-The demo program opens an interface where you can configure problems and submit these problems to a solver.
+The demo program opens an interface where you can configure and submit problems to a solver.

 Configuration options can be found in the [demo_configs.py](demo_configs.py) file.